Practicum Opportunities: Ed.S. Training Program

 The practicum for Ed.
 S. Clinical Mental Health Counseling graduate students provides an opportunity for students to develop and enhance their basic counseling skills in a university counseling center setting.

-Students wishing to complete a practicum at the Counseling Center must be second-year graduate students in Clinical Mental Health Counseling; must have successfully completed the program's required preparatory counseling courses; must have permission of the Counseling Program Coordinator and Practicum Coordinator; and must obtain their own personal professional liability insurance by the beginning of the practicum experience.
+Students wishing to complete a practicum at the Counseling Center must be second-year graduate students in Clinical Mental Health Counseling at James Madison University; must have successfully completed the program's required preparatory counseling courses; must have permission of the Counseling Program Co-Coordinators and Practicum Instructor; and must obtain their own personal professional liability insurance by the beginning of the practicum experience.

 The primary focus of the practicum experience is on the development of clinical skill.
-To that end practicum students see 4-5 individual clients per week, process observe a therapy group (1.5 hours per week), receive one hour of individual supervision, and are responsible for the maintenance of their client and process observation notes.
+To that end practicum students see 4-5 individual clients per week, observe a therapy group (1.5 hours per week) and/or co-facilitate a specialized treatment program, receive one hour of individual supervision, and are responsible for the maintenance of their client notes.
 Practicum students may elect to co-facilitate psychoeducational outreach programs with other staff members.
-There are additional training opportunities which students may choose to attend (e.g., Training Seminar, Case Conference, Groups Supervision, Brief Therapy Treatment Team, Psychiatric Consultation, and Staff Meeting), but these are in addition to the previously mentioned required activities.

 Practicum students are expected to work 10-15 hours per week and to accrue a minimum of 100 hours of service, at least 40 of which must be in direct service hours (e.g., individual and group counseling, psychoeducational program presentations).
 Practicum students are expected to abide by the established policies and procedures of the Counseling Center and the ethical standards of the counseling profession.
 Practicum students are also expected to participate in an orientation to the Counseling Center and the practicum experience prior to the start of the practicum.